jruels/microservices-k8s/labs/Tilt.md

 # Smart Rebuilds with Live Update

-Tilt’s deep understanding of your resources means the right things get rebuilt at the right times.
+Tilt’s deep understanding of your resources means the right things get rebuilt at the correct times.

 Even with Docker layer caching, rebuilding a container image can be slow.
 For unoptimized Kubernetes-based development, every code change requires: